JCSnap/peggle-swift/README.md

 ## Bells and Whistles
 Please write all of the additional features that you have implemented so that your grader can award you credit.

+### Audio
+Add audio to clicking buttons when selecting the `Level Designer` or `Game`, when selecting the different power ups, when the ball collides with objects, when the glowing pegs are removed, when the game wins/loses.

 ## Tests
 If you decide to write how you are going to do your tests instead of writing